Voter FAQs - Early Voting

 Generally, no. You must vote your own early ballot and sign the affidavit yourself.

 The only exception to this rule is for a person who is unable to mark their ballot or sign the affidavit due to a disability or illness.
 If you are disabled or suffering from a significant illness, you may ask someone to assist you in marking your ballot.
 That person should mark the ballot in the voter’s presence in accordance with the wishes and instructions from the voter.
 The affidavit must also be completed properly.
-The person assisting must write their name on the appropriate line of the affidavit and sign their own name and not the voter’s name by the “X” on the affidavit.
+The person assisting must print and sign their own name on the white affidavit envelope where indicated for “voter assistant.”
+The voter’s assistant may not sign the voter’s name.

 It is the policy of the Pima County Recorder's Office to contact the voter directly if someone else signed on their behalf.
 We want to make certain that the ballot was marked with the voter’s choices and in the voter’s presence before the ballot will be validated.
 So if you have someone else mark your ballot for you, do not be surprised when you are contacted by the Recorder’s Office.